arunOpt/graphql-boilerplate/ReadMe.md

-if a field is missing it is undefined in js, null in grapql we can return fields other than the schema in resolver but graphql neglets it
+if a field is missing it is undefined in js, null in grapql we can return fields other than the schema in resolver but graphql neglets it string must br enclosed in double quotes in graphql. we cannnot use single quote

+graphql varaiable name should start with $ sign

+we can traverve as many times we want